kkrawiec/fuel/README.md

 Every application of a search operator results in one or more Solution (not evaluated anymore).
 The set of created Solutions ('children') undergoes evaluation, which results in a set of EvaluatedSolutions, i.e., new search State.
 Note that a Solution may not pass the evaluation stage (e.g., because it violates some constraint).

+Evaluation can be anything that implements partial order, in particular ScalarEvaluation (e.g., fitness) or MultiobjectiveEvaluation.

 The trait scevo.evo.EA implements a 'vanilla' generational Evolutionary Algorithm.
 Apart from the above components, it requires: